aciDrums7/birthday-greetings-kata/README.md

-# The Birthday Greetins Kata
+# The Birthday Greetings Kata

 ## Problem